TobiasPSP/doneland_sources/DC-DC-Converter/buck/XL4005/readme.md

 <img src="images/xl4005_example_w.png" width="70%" height="70%" />

 > [!CAUTION]
-> Although the actual controller chip **XL4005** is fine, the breakout boards embedding it may be garbage.
+> Although the actual controller chip **XL4005** is possibly a bit outdated but technically fine, the breakout boards embedding it may be garbage.
 >
 > For example, the depicted breakout board comes with 3 (three) potentiometers (and no documentation).
 Simple boards have one potentiometer (for *constant voltage*), more advanced boards have two (*constant voltage* and *constant current*), but there is no need for a third potentiometer.
 >